fmguerreiro/biklio-mobile/README.md

 - Data layer: defines the data persistence of the application which includes file system access and sqlite storage.
 - Service Access layer: contains the client classes that access network resources, which is mainly the Trace webserver.
 - UI layer: stores pages and widgets of the application that the user will see.

-In addition ... utils - security, motion,

-Localization ...

-Security ...

-...
+- Application layer: has application specific login that is not reusable for other projects, such as the reward eligibility state machine, background sound player and the trajectory & shop map.

+In addition there is a Security module that:
+- handles user input validation in page forms;
+- OAuth (Google & Facebook) provider information;
+- user credentials storage (username/password or id/token from OAuth providers) that uses native device keychain or keystore to encrypt and store them on the device.

+Finally, there is a Localization module that keeps classes that fetch the language from the phone, and individual Language.resx files (similar to XML) for each different language supported (Language.resx is the default English, Language.pt.resx for Portuguese, etc.).

 Implementation Details
 ----------

 UI with Xamarin.Forms:

 The UI is written using XAML and C#.
 Pages are written mainly using the MVC pattern ...
+TODO